Journalism PhD / MPhil

 If a student fails to submit their thesis within the maximum writing-up period, they will be reverted to full registration (full-time or part-time depending on their status before moving to writing up) and will be required to pay the full fees.
 Students will only be expected to pay for the time taken to complete the thesis and once the thesis has been submitted the remaining proportional fees will be refunded to the student.

 Fees are payable upon registration.
 Details of methods of the payment of tuition fees can be found in the postgraduate fees section.

 When considering potential applicants, we attach great importance both to the applicant's academic profile and record of achievement, and to the fit between the proposed research and the interests of the supervisor.
-It is therefore essential that potential applicants identify staff with relevant research expertise, and then contact an individual member of staff to discuss their willingness to offer supervision for their particular topic before submitting a formal application to undertake a research degree.
-Please consult individual staff webpages for our specialist research profiles and interests.
+For preliminary enquires it is therefore advised that potential applicants send their full written proposal to the Department of Journalism’s Director of the PhD Programme Dr Zahera Harb.

-Before looking for a potential supervisor, please carefully check the minimum entry requirements, both regarding English language proficiency and marks in relevant previous qualifications.
+Before sending your proposal please carefully check the minimum entry requirements, both regarding English language proficiency and marks in relevant previous qualifications.

-Please note that we will not consider applications unless the applicant has initially discussed their full proposal with a member of staff.
-Potential supervisors will discuss full written proposals and not ideas.
+Please note that we only consider full written proposals and not ideas.

 How to Apply

-In order to apply for a place on the MPhil/PhD programme, you will need to submit the following supporting documents:
+To apply online, you will need to submit the following supporting documents: